canonical/launchpad-manual/docs/developer/explanation/pip.rst

 8. Check old versions in the download-cache.
 If you are sure that they are not in use any more, *anywhere*, then remove them to save checkout space.
-More explicitly, check with the LOSAs to see if they are in use in production and send an email to launchpad-dev@lists.launchpad.net before deleting anything if you are unsure.
+More explicitly, check with the LOSAs to see if they are in use in production and :ref:`contact the Launchpad team<getting-help>` before deleting anything if you are unsure.
 A rule of thumb is that it's worth starting this investigation if the replacement has already been in use by the Launchpad tree for more than a month.
 You can approximate this information by using ``git log`` on the newer (replacement) download-cache/dist file for the particular package.